victoria-klein/victoria-klein.github.io/_pages/about.md

 I spent the past 5 months January to May 2023 on a research visit, funded by the Dorris Chen Mobility Award 2022, at [VIS Lab](https://ivi.fnwi.uva.nl/vislab) at the University of Amsterdam, supervised by [Associate Professor Efstratios Gavves](https://ivi.fnwi.uva.nl/vislab/author/efstratios-gavves/).
 My collaborators were [Riccardo Valperga](https://x.com/RValperga) and [Alex Gabel](https://x.com/gabel_alex).

-I am currently in the writing up stages of my PhD, finishing this year.
+I am also supported by the [G-Research](https://www.gresearch.com/) PhD Grant programme.

 <!-- Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.